 - And that’s it!
 You now have a awesome paper gingerbread princess cookie to show off ALL season long!
 Remember – you can ALSO hole punch a hole at the top and turn her into a Christmas ornament with string!

 When the crafts are EASY, you will find everyone wearing a smile!
 At Glued To My Crafts we strive to share “outside the box” tutorials but make them simple, just for you!

-If you loved today’s princess made from a gingerbread cutout, please also check out our Tree on Car Keepsake, Elf Slime and Christmas Cookie Sheet craft posts!
+If you loved today’s princess made from a gingerbread cutout, please also check out our Tree on Car Keepsake, Paper Plate Castle and Christmas Cookie Sheet craft posts!